StandardAero, Inc. research snapshot

 Munger risk inversion

-The thesis fails if capacity projects stay on the learning curve, working-capital cash burn persists, debt costs or refinancing pressure rise, an OEM authorization is lost, a large customer relationship weakens, military budgets or flight activity soften, labor becomes scarce, or internal-control weaknesses lead to material reporting problems.
+The thesis fails if capacity projects stay on the learning curve, working-capital cash burn persists, debt costs or refinancing pressure rise, an OEM authorization is lost, a large customer relationship weakens, military budgets or flight activity soften, labor becomes scarce, or the new internal-control material weaknesses lead to reporting problems.
 A Q1 customer represented 11.2% of revenue.

 Management

-Russell Ford led StandardAero for 13 years and oversaw the expansion from a roughly $1.6 billion revenue business in 2013 to more than $6 billion in 2025.
+Russell Ford led StandardAero for 13 years and grew revenue from about $1.6 billion in 2013 to more than $6 billion in 2025.
 Paul McElhinney is scheduled to become CEO on October 1, 2026, with Ford remaining Executive Chairman through year-end.
-Capital allocation included a $60.1 million Q1 share repurchase, acquisitions including Unified Turbines, and continued organic capacity investment.
-Carlyle owned about 25.5% of outstanding stock at March 31, 2026.
+Capital allocation included a $60.1 million Q1 share repurchase, the Unified Turbines acquisition, and continued organic capacity investment.
+Carlyle owned about 25.5% and GIC about 5.8% of outstanding stock at March 31, 2026.

 Industry trend

 The aftermarket benefits from a large installed aircraft and engine base, higher utilization, aging fleets, and constrained shop capacity.
 StandardAero is positioned across commercial aerospace, military and helicopter, and business aviation.
+S&P and Moody’s both upgraded its credit ratings in 2026, and July 2026 brought the GE CT7-2E1 UK program, an Avolon LeaseTEAM agreement, and Arajet and SunExpress LEAP wins.
 The long-term trend is favorable, but demand is still exposed to airline activity, government budgets, supply chains, labor, OEM competition, and license terms.

 Valuation and margin of safety

-At $27.93, the financial rigor check calculated 31.74x trailing EPS, 3.45x book value, 1.48x sales, and 62.07x the latest per-share FCF reference.
-StockAnalysis also reported 16.33x EV to EBITDA and 23.66x forward PE in its July 2026 snapshot.
+At $29.31, the financial rigor check calculated 33.31x trailing EPS, 3.62x book value, 1.56x sales, and 65.63x trailing FCF per share.
+StockAnalysis also reported 16.01x EV to EBITDA and 23.05x forward PE in its early August 2026 snapshot, while the analyst consensus was Buy with a $35.46 price target.
 The margin of safety depends on the $1.40 to $1.50 adjusted EPS guidance being achieved, cash conversion improving, debt falling, and the multiple remaining supportive.

 Source-backed data